Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 However, the icing on the cake was the overcharge on the final bill.
 I was charged for drinks when I had a drinks package.
 There was a charge for the all-day shuttle bus at Dubrovnik where I used public transport.

 And if that’s not bad enough, this charge was for two people when I had sole occupation of the cabin!
 How does that work?

 Although I remain very cynical about the charge for the shuttle bus, I accept that mistakes can be made.
 But if these are rectified with grace, a smile and an apology they can be forgiven.

-And, worse still, mine was not an isolated experience.
-Fellow passengers reported similar issues and, looking at the length of the queue snaking through the Guest Services area of the ship, gave up the fight.
+Worse still, mine was not an isolated experience.
+Fellow passengers reported similar issues but others, looking at the length of the queue snaking through the Guest Services area of the ship, gave up the fight.

-The dress code onboard MSC Sinfonia is casual by day and by night.
-Tank-tips, bikinis, bathrobes and bare feet are not allowed in any of the ship’s indoor restaurants or buffet areas.
-Shorts are not allowed in the restaurants at dinner.
+Tank-tops, bikinis, bathrobes and bare feet are not allowed in any of the ship’s indoor restaurants or buffet areas.
+Shorts are not allowed in restaurants at dinner.

 The ‘Elegant’ nights give you the chance to put your glad rags on.
 For women, this is a “dressy outfit, formal gown or cocktail dress.”
 For men, this means a “tuxedo, dinner jacket or dark suit and tie.”

 Who Can You Expect Your Fellow Passengers to Be on MSC Sinfonia?